-The Center for AstroPhysical Surveys (CAPS) at the University of Illinois’ National Center for Supercomputing Applications (NCSA) is pleased to announce the third annual Graduate Student Fellowship competition.
+The Center for AstroPhysical Surveys (CAPS) at the University of Illinois’ National Center for Supercomputing Applications (NCSA) is pleased to announce the annual Graduate Student Fellowship competition.
 This one-year fellowship is meant to support graduate research on topics of direct relevance to CAPS (see CAPS mission statement).
 The fellowships will start on August 15, 2022 (Fall 2022 semester) and run for 1 year (through Summer 2023).
-Applications must include a brief research proposal and two letters of recommendation that must be submitted by 3pm, Wednesday, June 1, 2022.
+Applications must include a brief research proposal and two letters of recommendation that must be submitted by 3pm, Wednesday, June 15, 2022.

-This year, we anticipate awarding a total of five fellowships, four that will be devoted exclusively to CAPS, and one which will be devoted to theoretical work with synergistic overlap between CAPS and the Illinois Center for Advanced Studies of the Universe (see ICASU mission statement).
+We will be awarding a total of five fellowships, four that will be devoted exclusively to CAPS, and one which will be devoted to theoretical work with synergistic overlap between CAPS and the Illinois Center for Advanced Studies of the Universe (see ICASU mission statement).
 The evaluation criteria for the pure CAPS fellowships will be based on scientific merit and relevance to astrophysical survey projects on campus.
 The evaluation criteria for the joint CAPS-ICASU fellowship will also be based on scientific merit, but will put special emphasis on theory proposals that can strengthen the mission of both centers.

 Details of the Fellowship: